ucl-pond/kde_ebm/README.md

-Event-Based Model
+KDE Event-Based Model
 =================

 The Event-Based Model (EBM) is a simple, robust model for the estimation of the most likely order of events in a degenerative disease.
-This version uses nonparametric distributions within the mixture modelling step.
+This version uses nonparametric (kernel density estimate) distributions within the mixture modelling step.

 Important Links
 ===============